OSGeo/gdal/doc/source/drivers/raster/sentinel2.rst

 The driver can be passed the following open options:

+-  .. oo:: ALPHA
+      :choices: YES, NO
+      :default: NO

--  **ALPHA**\ =YES/NO: whether to expose an alpha band.
-Defaults to NO.
+      Whether to expose an alpha band.
       If set, an extra band is added after the Sentinel2 bands with an alpha channel.
 Its value are:

       -  0 on areas with no tiles, or when the tile data is set to the NODATA or SATURATED special values,
       -  4095 on areas with valid data.

 Note: above open options can also be specified as configuration options, by prefixing the open option name with SENTINEL2\_ (e.g.